largoria/Currency-Update-NS/README.md

 ## How to install

-1. Preapare "Saved CSV Imports" to corectly mam filds from CSV
+1. Preapare "Saved CSV Imports" to corectly map fields from CSV
+2. Save map as "CUSTIMPORT_rate_csv"
-2. Upload CurrencyUpdateCSV.js to SuiteScripts folder
+3. Upload CurrencyUpdateCSV.js to SuiteScripts folder
-3. Save map as "CUSTIMPORT_rate_csv"
+4. Create new scheduled script
-4. Create scripts, type: Scheduled, Script file: CurrencyUpdateCSV.js
+5. Set script file: CurrencyUpdateCSV.js
-5. Deploy Script and set execute schedule
+6. Deploy Script and set execute schedule